wumm-project/wumm-project.github.io/Ontology.md

-Addendum: Meanwhile we renamed that as _Thesaurus_ in accordance with the term used at the [GSA terms website](https://www.altshuller.ru/thesaur/thesaur.asp) and unified that and also more information about top level ontologies and OntoCars into a common list of terms into a [Combined TRIZ Glossary](http://wumm.uni-leipzig.de/glossary.php).
+Addendum: Meanwhile we renamed that as _Thesaurus_ in accordance with the term used at the [GSA terms website](https://www.altshuller.ru/thesaur/thesaur.asp) and unified that and also more information about top level ontologies and OntoCards into a common list of terms into a [Combined TRIZ Glossary](http://wumm.uni-leipzig.de/glossary.php).
 The links in that presentation lead to a display of parts of the stored WUMM RDF Graph in a more complete manner that can be traversed along successor and predecessor